ace-wg/ace-revoked-token-notification/draft-ietf-ace-revoked-token-notification.md

 # Interaction Examples # {#sec-RS-examples}

 This section provides examples of interactions between an RS as a registered device and an AS.
-In the examples, all the Access Tokens issued by the AS are intended to be consumed by the considered RS.
+In the examples, all the access tokens issued by the AS are intended to be consumed by the considered RS.

 The AS supports both full queries and diff queries of the TRL, as defined in {{ssec-trl-full-query}} and {{ssec-trl-diff-query}}, respectively.